-It is definitely a beginning level book, for newbies, but this is what photography is about, and to have any control in our pictures, we absolutely gotta know this most basic stuff.
+It is definitely a beginning level book, the first step for newbies, but extremely important to know.
+This is what photography is about, and to have any control in our pictures, we absolutely gotta know this most basic stuff.
 The 4th edition even added flash.
 This book should be any beginner's first photography book, to start them down the road in the right way.
-It is not deep - it is a very easy read about how the first basics of photography work, about using shutter speed and aperture for exposure.
+It is not deep, it is a very easy simplified read about how the first basics of photography work, about using shutter speed and aperture for exposure.
 This one has developed a wonderful reputation about being very effective to get beginners started right, they like it.
 There is more to its subject than just "Exposure" — it is about the Whys of your choices.
 When you know why, you know how.
-The new book version has added an introduction to flash, but primarily this book is about regular continuous light, sunlight and light bulbs.
+The new book version has added an introduction to flash, but primarily this book is about photos in regular continuous light, sunlight and light bulbs.
 If aperture and shutter speed are still any mystery, you need this one before all else.
-Not expensive, only about $20, and if you need it (and every beginner does), then this is easily the best money you can spend on photography.
+Not expensive, only about $20, and if you need it (and every beginner certainly does), then this is easily the best $20 you can spend on photography.
 This book will also very likely be in your public library (the older versions are good too).

 As useful as the above book may be, I might skip past Peterson's new Understanding Flash Photography: How to Shoot Great Photographs Using Electronic Flash.
 It is a pretty good beginning introduction to flash for manual flash, if you wish to work that way.

 You can always compute direct flash exposure with guide numbers, or tweak manual results by eye, or use TTL.
-The book ignores TTL, and says the reason is because TTL can be affected by the subject's colors, and so is not always precisely accurate or reliable (which of course, the same is always true of the camera's reflected meter reading).
+The book ignores TTL, and says the reason is because TTL can be affected by the subject's colors, and so is not always precisely accurate or reliable (which the same is always true of any of the camera's reflected meter reading).
 But it never mentions flash compensation, which we need to know is how we control TTL flash exposure.
 And yet then, the book's exposure instruction given for bounce flash is to "open the lens two stops"? (from the direct flash value.)
 That was a standard ballpark guess 50 years ago, for flash bulbs before electronic technology (and using negative film which had very wide exposure latitude), but this guess is far from accurate enough for digital, certainly not like TTL actually metering the flash could be.
 He admits any small softbox will reduce the flash by "about a stop", and same for a gel filter.
 So you're back to determining exposure by trial and error (but TTL can measure it).
 This part is pretty weak today, and bounce and umbrellas are extremely more important than was acknowledged here.
 This book is full of many full page pictures (space fillers), but for beginners, just reducing the size of a couple of them could have allowed space for a quite a few words about using TTL and flash compensation.

 Still it is a good read with colorful pictures (faint praise maybe), and yes, the book is a decent introduction in other ways, and much of the rest of its ideas are good ideas that can be useful even if you use TTL.
 It is about flash, but just know that this book does NOT include TTL use.

-When you are ready for "the next book you really need", Neil van Niekerk's On-Camera Flash Techniques for Digital Wedding and Portrait Photography is a great book about "using" flash - about using one hot shoe flash to create good lighting to take great flash pictures (which should interest everyone, that's what flash is about of course).
+When you are ready for "the next book you really need", Neil van Niekerk's On-Camera Flash Techniques for Digital Wedding and Portrait Photography is a great book about "using" flash. about using one hot shoe flash to create good lighting to take great flash pictures (which should interest everyone, that's what flash is about).

 No qualifications about this book at all (OK, it is really not for rank beginners with zero photography experience).
 It is for anyone seriously interested in improving their flash pictures.
-The subtitle does say wedding and portrait photography - Don't let that scare you off, it is just about "flash".
+The subtitle does say wedding and portrait photography.
+Don't let that scare you off, it is just about "flash".
 But it is a serious book (an easy read, but no fluff), and if you want to know how to use your hot shoe flash to take great flash pictures with good lighting, this is it.
 Snapshots or serious work, these methods will enhance any flash picture you take.
 Real world, and as good as it gets.
-On-camera flash is about bounce flash of course, but it covers most things about flash usage — metering, color balance, flash modes, TTL and compensation, flash with tungsten ambient light, fill flash in daylight, etc. If you do want to know, this is that stuff you want to know about using on-camera flash.
+On-camera flash is about bounce flash, but it covers most things about flash usage — metering, color balance, flash modes, TTL and compensation, flash with tungsten ambient light, fill flash in daylight, etc. If you do want to know, this is that stuff you want to know about using on-camera flash.

 Neil's newest book is Direction & Quality of Light: Your Key to Better Portrait Photography Anywhere, obviously proving to be a big hit.
 This covers speedlights in many situations, both bounce and off camera, including multiple lights.

 This one is about taking the portrait picture in the studio situation.
-Steve Sint's Digital Portrait Photography: Art, Business & Style is excellent, packed with actual practical information.
+Steve Sint's Digital Portrait Photography: Art, Business & Style by Steve Sint is excellent, packed with actual practical information.
 Lighting is covered, but the real meat is the strong section on posing, including groups, in a useful way that helps.
 An older book (2009), but it is very impressive, both in content and price.
 Books like this are also available used, from vendors via Amazon, for maybe $5 including shipping.

-The one that has easily impressed me the most is The Portrait: Understanding Portrait Photography by Glenn Rand and Tim Meyer (of Brooks Institute).
+The one that easily impressed me the most is The Portrait: Understanding Portrait Photography by Glenn Rand and Tim Meyer (of Brooks Institute).
 This book is rather different than the others, being more detailed about the theory, instead of about the equipment.
 It does have specific explanations of the basics about the lighting.
 Each point is carefully explained.
-It assumes you actually want to know, and it actually says the words!
+It assumes you actually want to know, and it actually says the words to explain!
 So a little wordy perhaps, but clarifying, not rambling — it is a very comfortable read.
-A few extra words seemed a big plus to me.
+The few extra words seemed a big plus to me.

 Other books may be a more conventional first introduction for beginners (who don't have the questions yet), but following that, then this one is different, and if you have ever tried to set up a lighting session, you should recognize the issues here that you still wondered about.
 This book actually explains portraits to me, because it explains the why's of the lighting, in a way that creates understanding.

 Other than satisfaction at last, a notion I had was that if there were going to be a written test, obviously this is the material that would be on it.
-This one seems more clear than any about the basics, in my mind, the actual answers are finally here, to be able to "get it".
+This one seems more clear than any about the basics.
+In my mind, the actual answers are finally here, to be able to "get it".